Robert Bédard (tennis): Davis Cup

 Canada played just one tie in 1960, an opening round loss, once more to the United States by a score 0 matches to 5 score.
 On clay in Quebec City this time, Bédard started well, winning the first two sets against Tut Bartzen.
 Fontana took only 6 games off of Barry MacKay in the second match.
 The two Canucks made a stand in the first set of the doubles taking it to 12 games all before succumbing and losing the next two sets handily.
 Bédard won Canada's third set of the tie in the fourth match.

 In 1961, Canada once more lost in the first round of Cup competition – they would not win a Cup tie again in fact until 1966.
 The tie was held at Civil Employees Tennis Club, Quebec City on clay, and Bédard was certainly not at fault for the loss to Mexico as he won the opening rubber over Mario Llamas – as well as his second singles match, a dead rubber, over Rafael Osuna in four sets.
 François Godbout did not fare as well, losing both of his singles matches.
 The two Quebeckers played a very close doubles match but came up just short in what would prove to be the decisive encounter.

 After six years absent from play, Bédard returned for a 1967 tie versus Great Britain, played in Bournemouth on shale.
 (From 1966 through 1969 Canada competed in the Europe Group.)
-Young Canadian star Mike Belkin got proceedings off well for the visitors defeating Mike Sangster in four sets.
+Young Canadian star Belkin got proceedings off well for the visitors defeating Mike Sangster in four sets.
 In the second match Bédard twice won a set to level before losing to Roger Taylor in the fifth 5–7.
 Belkin and Keith Carpenter then battled Taylor and Bobby Wilson to a 12–10 fifth set, which they lost.
-With victory at hand for the Brits in the fourth match Belkin started very strongly against Taylor, winning the first two sets by a 6–2 score.
+At one point, the Canadian doubles team had led two sets to love and 5–2 in the third, Carpenter missing a high volley.
+In the fifth set the Canadian team held five match points, some of them on serve.
+Belkin started very strongly against Taylor in the fourth match, winning the first two sets by a 6–2 score and holding four match points against Taylor.
 The home player however came back to win the final three sets of a close match.
 Bédard then lost the fifth match dead rubber to Sangster.

+In March 2023, Bédard acclaimed the Canadian Davis Cup victory in 2022 as the greatest win in Canadian tennis history.